UC Santa CruzUC Santa Cruz

 2. Classical Electrodynamics, Part II by Robert G. Brown is a set of notes written for a graduate electrodynamics course taught at Duke University.
 These notes have evolved into an online book that is available here: [PDF | Postscript]

-3. Macroscopic Electrodynamics, by Walter Wilcox and Chris Thron is the online version of a book by the same name that was published in March, 2016 by World Scientific.
-A second edition of this book is scheduled to be published in February, 2024
+3. Macroscopic Electrodynamics by Walter Wilcox and Chris Thron is the online version of the 2nd edition of a book by the same name that was published in March, 2024 by World Scientific.

 4. Electromagnetic Waves and Antennas, by Sophocles J. Orfanidis is freely available here: [PDF]